braindome/excursions-android/README.md

 - Jetpack Compose

 ## Getting Started
-In the project root, create the 'secrets.properties' file.
+In the project root, create the `secrets.properties` file.
 Edit it and add the following variable:
 ```
 API_KEY=<Your API Key>
 ```